List of NBA annual free throw percentage leaders

 In basketball, a free throw is an unopposed attempt to score points from behind the free throw line.
 The National Basketball Association's (NBA) free throw percentage leader is the player with the highest free throw percentage in a given season.
-José Calderón holds the record for best free throw percentage in a season, which he accomplished with the Toronto Raptors in the 2008–09 NBA season with .9805 percent, missing only 3 free throws that season.
+José Calderón holds the record for best free throw percentage in a season, which he accomplished with the Toronto Raptors in the 2008–09 NBA season with 98.05%, missing only 3 free throws that season.
 To qualify as a free throw percentage leader, the player must have at least 125 free throws made.
 Aside from the strike shortened 1998–99 and 2011–12 seasons, this has been the entry criteria since the 1974–75 season.
-Bill Sharman has been the free throw percentage leader a league-best 7 times, followed by Rick Barry (6), Reggie Miller (5), Stephen Curry (4), and Larry Bird (4).
+Bill Sharman has led the league in free throw percentage a record seven times.
+Rick Barry has led the league six times, while Reggie Miller and Stephen Curry have each done it five times.